braheezy/vscode-qoa-preview/README.md

 - `qoaDecoder.js`: Vendored QOA decoder
 - `qoaPreview.ts`: The main logic for the extension, and notably, where the HTML template is.
 - `media/`: JS/CSS/SVG assets for rendering.

+- To package the extension into a VSIX file:

+      bun run package

 ## Credits
 - [pfusik's QOA Decoder JS transpile](https://github.com/pfusik/qoa-fu/blob/c8e18a7d269f97c12e9be63b1ae30ebb47cb3366/transpiled/QOA.js) to decode QOA files.
 I've vendored the MIT licensed file into this project.